 To prepare for the grip test, try squeezing a tennis ball or soft ball, or use one of the many grip-strengthening devices on the market.

-PASSING THE ABILITY ASSESSMENTS
+PREPARING FOR THE ABILITY ASSESSMENTS

 The ability assessments will test your verbal reasoning, numerical reasoning and abstract reasoning.
 These are all skills that you’ll need to carry out the job of a police officer.
 The best way to test your current ability is to complete the practice assessments online.
 If you don’t meet the required standards, try following the advice below to help improve your abilities.
 A relevant book to help you revise, containing vocabulary, numerical and abstract patterns is Joosten, V. (2000) "Preparing for Career Selection Tests - Numeracy and General Ability", 2nd and 3rd editions.

-Preparing for the Verbal Reasoning Assessment
+Verbal Reasoning Assessment

 You might find it beneficial to do crosswords and other word puzzles.
 You should also read more, and increase your vocabulary by exploring words you don’t understand in a dictionary.

-Preparing for the Numerical Reasoning Assessment
+Numerical Reasoning Assessment

 Practice basic addition, subtraction and multiplication problems, and make sure you’re familiar with things like number sequences, ratios, percentages, fractions and decimals.

-Preparing for the Abstract Reasoning Assessment
+Abstract Reasoning Assessment

 Try doing puzzles involving diagrams, and play games that involve thinking out problems logically, and in a visual sequence, like chess, labyrinth and freecell on a PC.